jk-jeon/Grisu-Exact/README.md

 # Grisu-Exact
 This library is a reference implementation of Grisu-Exact in C++.

 Grisu-Exact is a variant of [Grisu](https://www.cs.tufts.edu/~nr/cs257/archive/florian-loitsch/printf.pdf).
 Unlike Grisu, Grisu-Exact always produces shortest and correctly rounded outputs.
-Development of this algorithm is inspired by [Ryu](https://www.researchgate.net/publication/329410883_Ryu_fast_float-to-string_conversion).
+Development of this algorithm was inspired by [Ryu](https://www.researchgate.net/publication/329410883_Ryu_fast_float-to-string_conversion).

 # Introduction